 Dear Friend and Colleague,

-The carefully prepared Technical Programme will focus on aspects of the theme of Recovery from Disaster in a variety of international contexts and will offer both specially invited high profile presentations and papers that are selected through the open call for papers procedure.
+The carefully prepared Technical Programme will focus on aspects of the theme of Surveying the world of tomorrow – From digitalisation to augmented reality in a variety of international contexts and will offer both specially invited high profile presentations and papers that are selected through the open call for papers procedure.
 The Call for Papers is open for both peer review and non-peer review submissions.

 We look forward to receiving your abstract